2004Moonlove/-audio-sound/README.md

 # -audio-sound
-The audio narrative will be a record of my daily life.
-Starting from brushing my teeth, then preparing the things, walking out of my housing, waiting for the bus, some daily events, ballroom dancing, getting back home, washing face, having a phone call with my parents.
+Premise: The audio narrative will capture a record of my daily life.
+Starting from brushing my teeth, then preparing the things, waiting for the bus, some daily events, ballroom dancing, getting back home, washing face, having a phone call with my parents. this will includes moments like walking out of my housing, small communications and so on.

 Setting: home, bus stop, library, classroom, ballroom